takaho/TADtree/README.md

 <output_directory>/<contact_map_name>/proportion_duplicates.txt

 ## Parameters ##
-S, the maximum allowable size for a TAD, is measured in bins.
+S (-S option, default 50), the maximum allowable size for a TAD, is measured in bins.
 Thus, S must be increased to for higher-resolution data to detect TADs of the same physical size.
 Note, however, that the run-time of TADtree is ~O(S^5) so high values of S will have a high performance penalty.

-Gamma determines the trade-off between sensitivity to deviations from background the contact map, and specificity for those deviations that are delineated by clear boundaries.
+Gamma (-g option, default 500) determines the trade-off between sensitivity to deviations from background the contact map, and specificity for those deviations that are delineated by clear boundaries.
 The default value of gamma is likely to work for a variety of data.
 However, if TAD boundaries are poorly localized, it might be good to increase gamma.
 On the other hand,